wtsi-ic/wtsi-software-policy/POLICY.md

-If the latest publicly available version of existing software is one in which copyright notices and/or licensing statements have been omitted from some or all source code files, then this policy should be applied to that software and the notices and license text added as appropriate to bring it into line with this policy (it is acceptable to make a new release of the software that is compliant while keeper older noncompliant releases available for download for historical/archival
+If the latest publicly available version of existing software is one in which copyright notices and/or licensing statements have been omitted from some or all source code files, then this policy should be applied to that software and the notices and licence text added as appropriate to bring it into line with this policy (it is acceptable to make a new release of the software that is compliant while keeper older noncompliant releases available for download for historical/archival